phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 429556
+#Number of Trump Tweets: 432686
-#Number of Cruz Tweets: 284107
+#Number of Cruz Tweets: 284758
-#Number of Sanders Tweets: 159577
+#Number of Clinton Tweets: 248528
-#Number of Rubio Tweets: 99871
+#Number of Sanders Tweets: 159730
-#Number of Jeb!
-Tweets: 87317
+#Number of Rubio Tweets: 101292
-#Number of Carson Tweets: 36935
+#Number of Carson Tweets: 37370
-#Number of Kasich Tweets: 27998
+#Number of Kasich Tweets: 28309
 #Total Number of Tweets:
-#Number of Clinton Tweets:
+#Number of Jeb!
+Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---